 Where is Andalucia?

-Andalusia is located in the south of the Iberian peninsula, in southwestern Europe, immediately south of the autonomous communities of Extremadura and Castilla-La Mancha; west of the autonomous community of Murcia and the Mediterranean Sea; east of Portugal and the Atlantic Ocean; and north of the Mediterranean Sea and the Strait of Gibraltar.
+Andalusia is located in the south of the Iberian peninsula, in southwestern Europe.
+South of the autonomous communities of Extremadura and Castilla-La Mancha.
+West of the autonomous community of Murcia and the Mediterranean Sea.
+East of Portugal and the Atlantic Ocean.
+North of the Mediterranean Sea and the Strait of Gibraltar.

 This Spanish province is the only European region with both Mediterranean and Atlantic coastlines.